Running a Design Thinking Workshop: Structure, Timing, and the Traps Nobody Warns You About

 The 90-Minute Sprint

-Analysis of 200+ corporate design sprints showed that 90-minute workshops produced 85% fewer actionable insights compared to half-day sessions, primarily due to insufficient synthesis time.
-If you only have 90 minutes, choose depth over breadth.
+A review of over 200 corporate design sprints revealed that 90-minute sessions produced 85% fewer actionable insights than half-day sessions, largely due to a lack of synthesis time.
+With only 90 minutes, prioritize depth over breadth.

 The Half-Day Reality (4 Hours)

-Half-day workshops can cover Empathize through Prototype, but with significant constraints:
+With four hours, you can cover Empathize through Prototype, but expect limitations:

-• Pre-defined problem statements (Define phase shortened to alignment)
+• Use pre-defined problem statements to condense Define phase to alignment

-Airbnb's design team runs modified 3-hour workshops where the first hour is dedicated entirely to reviewing pre-workshop user research and the Define phase.
-They provide participants with research summaries 48 hours in advance, expecting them to arrive having reviewed the material.
-This investment in preparation makes the workshop time productive rather than performative.
+Airbnb’s design team runs modified 3-hour workshops, dedicating the first hour to reviewing pre-workshop user research and the Define phase.
+Participants receive research summaries 48 hours in advance to ensure prepared and productive sessions.

 The Full-Day Minimum (6-8 Hours)